yarnpkg/e2e-test-repo/README.md

 # e2e-test-repo

-Repo for resolver e2e tests
+This repo is used for tests in https://github.com/yarnpkg/yarn/blob/master/__tests__/package-resolver.js Don't delete it.